cfstras/minecraft-overviewer-scripts/README.md

 ## How To

+1. If you haven't already, set up SSH-Key authentication on your game server.
+    - Make sure you can log in without a password.
+    - You will also need an SSH-Agent running, with your private key(s) added.
+    - The script will use the agent in order to transfer data directly between your gameserver and your compute server, without going through your local computer.

 1. Run `./run.sh` once, to create the example config.

 1. Open `variables.sh` and put in your values.